Radiation Therapy for Prostate Cancer

 Understand prostate cancer treatment options

 Watch short video clips of our physicians explaining risk assessment, “watchful waiting,” radiation therapy, robotic surgery and more.

-Brachytherapy, or internal radiation therapy, involves implanting dozens of tiny radioactive seeds in the cancerous prostate.
-The seeds release radiation for weeks or months, after which they are no longer radioactive.
+Another treatment option is brachytherapy, which involves implanting dozens of tiny radioactive seeds in the cancerous prostate.
+The seeds emit radiation for weeks or months, after which they are no longer radioactive.
 The radiation in the seeds can't be aimed as accurately as external beams, but are less likely to damage normal tissue.
 Once the seeds have lost their radioactivity, they become harmless and can stay in place indefinitely.

-Moores Cancer Center uses both low dose rate brachytherapy (LDR) or high dose rate brachytherapy.
-HDR brachytherapy is typically combined with external bean radiotherapy to treat high risk disease.
-This technique enables a targeted and biologically effective radiation dose to be delivered to the cancerous prostate.
+UC San Diego Health uses both low dose rate brachytherapy (LDR) and high dose rate brachytherapy to tailor a treatment that is right for you.
+HDR brachytherapy is typically combined with external bean radiotherapy to treat high-risk disease.

 Proton therapy is yet another option for treating localized prostate cancer.
 The properties of protons depth dose curve make this treatment modality theoretically promising for many cancers, including prostate cancer.
 However, there is debate among the research community as to whether proton therapy, which is often not covered by insurance, translates into clinically meaningful improvements in patient outcomes.